kamztechsource/Kacytech/README.md

 git clone https://github.com/kamztechsource/KACYTECH-BUG-BOT

- cd PREXZY-BUG-BOT
+ cd KACYTECH-BUG-BOT

  yarn install

  npm start

-`Please PREXZY BUG BOT is for scammers only.
+`Please KACYTECH BUG BOT is for scammers only.
 Don't use it to harm innocent people`

 ## Contributions

-Contributions to PREXZY BUG BOT are welcome!
+Contributions to KACYTECH BUG BOT are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thanks to these people ;

-   **Xeon** who made the base bot
+   **KAMZ** who made the base bot

-   **PRECIOUS AYOMIDE** For developing it; <br>
+   **TANAKA KAMUNYARO** For developing it; <br>

 ## License

-The WhatsApp Bot PREXZY BUG BOT is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot KACYTECH BUG BOT is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the WhatsApp Bot to enhance your conversations and make your WhatsApp experience more interesting!